quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

-: Octets 9 to 12 contain the packet number.  {{packet-numbers} describes the use of packet numbers.
+: Octets 9 to 12 contain the packet number.  {{packet-numbers}} describes the use of packet numbers.

 Version: